 Important general information

-Students interested in the pre-pharmacy advising track must complete the necessary prerequisites for pharmacy school.
+Students interested in the pre-pharmacy career advising track must complete the necessary prerequisites for pharmacy school.
 The minimum credit requirement varies for each pharmacy school.
-VCU requires a total minimum of 73 semester hours, however many students earn a baccalaureate degree before entering the program.
-Students interested in pharmacy school should consult with a pre-professional health adviser to learn about requirements that are specific to the schools of pharmacy to which they hope to apply.
+VCU School of Pharmacy requires a total minimum of 52 semester hours, however some students elect to earn a baccalaureate degree before entering the program.
+Students interested in pharmacy school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of pharmacy to which they hope to apply.

-Declaration of the pre-pharmacy advising track through the Office of Pre-Professional Health Advising does not constitute admission to the VCU School of Pharmacy.
+Declaration of the pre-pharmacy career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the VCU School of Pharmacy.
 Students must apply separately to the pharmacy school of their choice at the appropriate time.

 Students with an interest in preparing for pharmacy school must declare an academic major and should declare and maintain their pre-pharmacy advising track.
 Students do not earn a pre-pharmacy degree.
-Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their advisers.
+Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Pre-pharmacy students are encouraged to major in fields of greatest interest to them.
-To declare a pre-pharmacy advising track, please see the pre-professional health advising blog.
+To declare a pre-pharmacy career advising track, see the Pre-Professional Health Hub in Canvas.

 Prerequisites for the VCU Pharm.D. program

-Students must complete the minimum 73 semester hours of course work and the required science courses to be eligible to start the Pharm.D. program at VCU.
-However, most students complete their bachelor’s degree prior to enrollment into the Pharm.D. program.
-Students are also required to complete the Pharmacy College Admission Test.
-The PCAT is taken prior to students applying to pharmacy school and results are weighed heavily in admissions decisions.
-Students preparing for the PCAT are strongly advised to take courses to build competency in these areas prior to taking the exam.
-It is not necessary to have completed all prerequisite course work or to have taken the PCAT prior to submitting your application to pharmacy school.
-However, you must complete all prerequisite courses and take the PCAT before entering VCU’s pharmacy program.
+Students must complete the minimum 52 semester hours of course work and the required science courses to be eligible to start the Pharm.D. program at VCU.
+However, some students elect to complete their bachelor’s degree prior to enrollment into the Pharm.D. program.
+The Pharmacy College Admission Test is not required for admission into the VCU Pharm.D. program.
+The exam is optional and only recommended to students under certain circumstances.
+If students have any questions about whether or not they should take the PCAT, they should contact email@example.com.
+It is not necessary to have completed all prerequisite course work prior to submitting an application to pharmacy school.
+However, students must complete all prerequisite courses before entering VCU’s pharmacy program.

 Science and non-science courses required for the VCU Pharm.D. program